-- Scrolling safety message on the multifunction gauge cluster not acknowledged. - Open the right side service cover and read the Safety Card. - Twist the throttle toward you (lower your wrist) to acknowledge the safety message. - 2.
-Engine stop switch in the OFF position. - Make sure that the engine stop switch is in the ON position. - Battery dead or poor battery connections. - Check the battery charge.
+- 1. Scrolling safety message on the multifunction gauge cluster not acknowledged. (even if the safety message does not appear anymore). - Open the right side service cover and read the Safety Card. - Twist the throttle away from you (lift your wrist) to acknowledge the safety message. - 2.
+Engine stop switch in the OFF position. - Make sure that the engine stop switch is in the ON position. - 3.
+Battery dead or poor battery connections. - Check the battery charge.
 Recharge if necessary (see MAINTENANCE PROCE-DURES). - Check the battery connections (see MAINTENANCE PROCE-DURES).